samsuh/2026-journal/README.md

 Goals for today:
 - DONE ~~do the rest of ThreeJS - Textures~~ that was so painful to get through.
 It's so hard to power through boring irrelevant stuff when there's no connection to relevance/usage.
-- maybe go for a bike ride since the weather should be nice
+- DONE - bike moved, finally! ~~maybe go for a bike ride since the weather should be nice~~
--
+- ThreeJS - Materials lesson

 ## 2/20/26
 Goals for today: